Elblinator/instanz-status-repo/plan.md

 # Components:
+ - arrays with amount of online/slow/error/offline is now in service statusService --> change Instanzen in an order to get a compromised view on the most accute status (offline>error>slow>online)
  - I want a button with just the display of one colour

  - neustart -> auseinandergezogen zu multiple optionen